hrebynakha/goit-algo2-hw-03/README.md

 ### Files

 - `task1.py` - main script for task1, where we load data and draw graph, and calculate maximum flow
+- `task2.py` - main script for task2, where we load data from csv and create two calases SimpleOOBTree and SimpleDict, and compare their performance
 - `data/` - data files with connections between nodes, and positions of nodes
 - `helpers.py` - helper functions, like loading data from CSV and JSON files
 - `graph.py` - graph module for drawing graph using networkx and matplotlib